scidam/cmsplugin-nvd3/README.rst

 Installation
 ============

 It is assumed that django-cms already installed.
-Additionally, you need install required ``python-nvd3`` module.
+Additionally, you need install ``python-nvd3`` module.

 ::